Tannhäuser

 Tannhäuser, from the Codex Manesse (about 1300).

 Tannhäuser (/de/; Tanhûser), often stylized "The Tannhäuser", was a German Minnesinger and traveling poet.
 Historically, his biography, including the dates he lived, is obscure beyond the poetry, which suggests he lived between 1245 and 1265.

 His name becomes associated with a "fairy queen"–type folk ballad in German folklore of the 16th century.

 Historical Tannhäuser

-The most common tradition has him as a descendant of the Tanhusen family of Imperial ministeriales, documented in various 13th century sources, with their residence in the area of Neumarkt in the Bavarian Nordgau.
-These sources identify him as being descended of an Old Styrian noble family.
+He is an ancestor of the von und zu Thannhausen Family.

 The illustrated Codex Manesse manuscript (about 1300–1340) depicts him clad in the Teutonic Order habit, suggesting he might have fought in the Sixth Crusade led by Emperor Frederick II in 1228/29.

 For a while, Tannhäuser was an active courtier at the court of the Austrian duke Frederick the Warlike, who ruled from 1230 to 1246.
 Frederick was the last of the Babenberg dukes; upon his death in the Battle of the Leitha River, Tannhäuser left the Vienna court.

 Tannhäuser was a proponent of the leich (lai) style of minnesang and dance-song poetry.
 As literature, his poems parody the traditional genre with irony and hyperbole, somewhat similar to later commercium songs.
 However, his Bußlied (Poem on Atonement) is unusual, given the eroticism of the remaining Codex Manesse.